demo-argenti/The-Cruelty-of-Time/README.md

 Go visit [the itch page](https://demo-the-fox.itch.io/the-cruelty-of-time) for The Cruelty of time to play it.

 Arrow keys to move and advance dialogue.

-Unfortunately, I am not aware of a way to show the code for this game due to the engine it was made in.